 Supplier Certifications.
 Based on our supplier risk evaluation, we ask suppliers deemed to be high-risk to review and sign our Supplier Code of Conduct.
-In addition, we require substantial suppliers who sell us product containing tin, tantalum, tungsten and/or gold to certify as to the origin of the minerals to determine whether such minerals or materials may be supporting conflict.
-In addition, while cobalt and mica are non-regulated minerals, some ITW divisions are collecting and reporting information with respect to these minerals as well.
+We also require our higher-volume suppliers who sell us product containing tin, tantalum, tungsten and/or gold to certify as to the origin of the minerals to determine whether such minerals or materials may be supporting conflict.
+In addition, while cobalt and mica are non-regulated minerals, some ITW divisions may collect and report information with respect to these minerals upon customer request.
 This certification process helps to identify and mitigate the risk of modern slavery, child labor and other violations of human rights.

 Grievance Mechanisms.
 All ITW colleagues are encouraged to share any ethics or compliance concerns through multiple channels, including to their local management teams, the Legal Department, Internal Audit or the ITW Confidential Helpline.
-ITW partners with an external third-party supplier that provides a web- and telephone-based confidential reporting system in 51 countries.
+ITW partners with a third-party supplier that provides a web- and telephone-based confidential reporting system in all countries in which ITW does business.
 Web-based reporting is offered in 16 languages, and telephone-based reporting is offered in more than 200 languages.
 The ITW Confidential Helpline is also available to suppliers and other external stakeholders.
 ITW has a no-retaliation policy for good-faith reporting.
 All reports are investigated promptly and appropriately, and regular updates are provided to the Audit Committee of the Board of Directors.